Religious persecution: Persecutions of Sikhs

 The violence in Delhi was triggered by the assassination of Indira Gandhi, India's prime minister, on 31 October 1984, by two of her Sikh bodyguards in response to her actions authorising the military operation.
 After the assassination following Operation Blue Star, many Indian National Congress workers including Jagdish Tytler, Sajjan Kumar and Kamal Nath were accused of inciting and participating in riots targeting the Sikh population of the capital.
 The Indian government reported 2,700 deaths in the ensuing chaos.
 In the aftermath of the riots, the Indian government reported 20,000 had fled the city, however the People's Union for Civil Liberties reported "at least" 1,000 displaced persons.
 The most affected regions were the Sikh neighbourhoods in Delhi.
 The Central Bureau of Investigation, the main Indian investigating agency, is of the opinion that the acts of violence were organized with the support from the then Delhi police officials and the central government headed by Indira Gandhi's son, Rajiv Gandhi.
 Rajiv Gandhi was sworn in as Prime Minister after his mother's death and, when asked about the riots, said "when a big tree falls (Mrs. Gandhi's death), the earth shakes (occurrence of riots)" thus trying to justify communal strife.

-There are allegations that the Indian National Congress government at that time destroyed evidence and shielded the guilty.
-The Asian Age front-page story called the government actions "the Mother of all Cover-ups" There are allegations that the violence was led and often perpetrated by Indian National Congress activists and sympathisers during the riots.
+It has been alleged that at that time, the Indian National Congress's government destroyed evidence and shielded the guilty.
+The Asian Age front-page story called the government's actions "the Mother of all Cover-ups" There are allegations that the violence was led and often perpetrated by Indian National Congress activists and sympathisers during the riots.
 The government, then led by the Congress, was widely criticised for doing very little at the time, possibly acting as a conspirator.
 The conspiracy theory is supported by the fact that voting lists were used to identify Sikh families.
-Despite their communal conflict and riots record, the Indian National Congress claims to be a secular party.
+Despite the communal conflict and despite the record of the riots, the Indian National Congress claims that it is a secular political party.

-The Chittisinghpura massacre of 35 villagers of the Sikh faith that was carried out on 20 March 2000 in the Chittisinghpora (Chittisinghpura) village of Anantnag district, Jammu and Kashmir, India, on the eve of President Bill Clinton's state visit to India.
-The identity of the perpetrators remains unknown.
-The Indian government asserts that the massacre was conducted by Pakistan-based militant group Lashkar-e-Taiba (LeT).
-Pakistani accounts accuse the Indian Army and RSS of the massacre.
+The Chittisinghpura massacre, the murder of 35 villagers who were members of the Sikh faith, was committed on 20 March 2000, in the Chittisinghpora (Chittisinghpura) village of the Anantnag district, Jammu and Kashmir, India, on the eve of President Bill Clinton's state visit to India.
+The identities of the perpetrators of the massacre remain unknown.
+The Indian government asserts that the massacre was conducted by the Pakistan-based militant group Lashkar-e-Taiba (LeT).
+Other accounts accuse the Indian Army and RSS of the massacre.

 On 25 March 2020, ISIS-Haqqani network Gunmen and Suicide bombers attacked the Gurdwara Har Rai Sahib (a Sikh shrine) in Kabul, Afghanistan.

-About 200 worshipers were reported to have been in the building, in which 25 Sikh worshippers were killed and leaving at least 8 wounded after an hour-long siege which ended in all assailants being killed by responding security forces.
-At least one child was said to have been among people who were killed, according to the ministry of interior's statement.
+According to reports, about 200 worshipers were inside the building, 25 of them were killed and at least 8 others were wounded after an hour-long siege ended when all of the assailants were killed by responding security forces.
+At least one child was said to have been among the people who were killed, according to the ministry of interior's statement.